Children’s opinions matter

 The Kids on Climate Research Project

-Katharine Throssel is leading an exciting international study funded by the European Commission (prestigious Marie Curie fellowship): Kids on Climate.
+Katharine Throssell is leading an exciting international study funded by the European Commission (prestigious Marie Curie fellowship): Kids on Climate.

 This project addresses the urgent need for research on student well-being in contexts of crisis (environmental, democratic, international) and explores how the emotions generated by these contexts influence democratic engagement.